 Introduction and Selection Process

 Only 16 students, one from each high school in the county, will be selected for this year’s class through an interview process conducted at your school by a member of the LGMC Youth Committee.
 All candidates will be scheduled for a 30-minute interview beginning in February.
 Participants will be selected based on their commitment to school, community, and personal leadership aspirations.
-The LGMC selection committee will carefully consider diversity to assure the program and community are fairly represented.
+The LGMC selection committee will carefully consider diversity to ensure the program and community are fairly represented.
 Applicants will be notified of acceptance in early April.

 For more information contact